Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-32-deep-wounds.md

 "Oh thank God…" Ava sagged then sat back and covered her face, stress visibly flooding out of her.
 When she lowered her hands again she looked *exhausted*. "...Thank you.
 I’m so sorry about all this, I don’t have any idea what-"

 She trailed off as Darcy raised her hand a reassuring inch off the tabletop.
-"I won’t lie, I wasn’t thrilled to be woken up at three in the morning, flown halfway across North America and sent over here," she said, "and I just know my in tray will be a *jungle* when I’m finally back in Chicago...But we’re happy there was no wrongdoing on your part: You have nothing to apologize to me for."
+"I won’t lie, I wasn’t thrilled to be woken up at three in the morning, flown halfway across North America and sent over here," she said, "and I just know my in tray will be a *jungle* when I’m finally back in Chicago...
+But we’re happy there was no wrongdoing on your part: You have nothing to apologize to me for."

 "...Can you tell me what happened?"